 About ITO 2018

 The International Meeting of Orthodox Youth in Sibiu will take place at the beginning of this autumn, and has been conceived as a national and international event.
-The beautiful Transylvanian town will host 2500 young people, aged between 16 to 35 years old.
+The beautiful Transylvanian town will host over 3000 young people, aged between 16 to 35 years old.

 The International Meeting of Orthodox Youth in Sibiu will take place between 6 and 9 September 2018.

 During these four days, Orthodox young people from all over Romania are expected to arrive in Sibiu, as well as Orthodox youth from several countries, such as the Republic of Moldova, Ukraine, Greece, Serbia, Albania, Macedonia, Germany, France, Belgium, Italy, Spain, Portugal, the United Kingdom, Switzerland, Turkey, India, and others.

 The event continues the series of meetings organised in Baia Mare in 2013 and 2014, in Cluj-Napoca in 2015, in Bucharest in 2016 and in Iasi in2017.

 ITO`s purpose is creating the context for young people to experience life-changing moments, a context where they can sense the feeling of communion, of belonging, together with young people from other regions, or from abroad.
 A place where they can share life orthodox- values and where they can become preachers of the Christian message, spreading it in their communities.